Panther Rotate

 Panther Rotate is a remix album by American garage rock band Osees, released on September 18, 2020, on Castle Face Records.
-It features experimental reworkings of several tracks from Protean Threat.
+It features experimental reworkings of several tracks from Protean Threat, as well as outtakes and new compositions.

 Critical reception

 Panther Rotate received a score of 64 out of 100 on review aggregator Metacritic based on four critics' reviews, indicating a "generally favorable" reception.